25 Stocking Stuffer Ideas for the DIYers on Your Holiday List

 6. Stud Finder

 Keep your DIYer from poking holes or rapping their knuckles fruitlessly against your drywall surfaces with a quality stud finder.
 A digital stud finder will show the location of the edge of the stud and alert DIYers to any electrical wires that might be hiding behind the drywall, quickening the time it takes to finish a project while also keeping it safe.
-Zircon’s stud finder was the best overall pick in our editors’ tests of the best stud finders of 2021.
+Zircon’s stud finder was the best overall pick in our editors’ tests of the best stud finders of the year.